 When to use a descriptive research design

-Descriptive research is an appropriate choice when the research aim is to identify characteristics, frequencies, trends, correlations, and categories.
+Descriptive research is an appropriate choice when the research aim is to identify characteristics, frequencies, trends, and categories.

 It is useful when not much is known yet about the topic or problem.
 Before you can research why something happens, you need to understand how, when and where it happens.